 Vienna is my birthplace.
 I feel here "at home."
 Most of the streets and little corners are mine.
 She is small, comfortable, but she is also tall.
 Vienna is a cosmopolitan city, the city of many immigrants.
 And above all, she is the city of Schubert, my brother.

-Violinist Dora Schwarzberg was born in Tashkent, Uzbekistan and left Russia in 1973 to go to Israel.
+Violinist and eductator Dora Schwarzberg was born in Tashkent, Uzbekistan and left Russia in 1973 to go to Israel.
 Vienna was meant to be a stop on the way but she was offered a wonderful position and has lived there ever since.
 In addition to performing, she has dedicated her career to mentoring generations of young musicians and established the Dora Schwarzberg Academy.

 Vienna is trying to stay the way it always was when she was a European princess.
 Traditions are kept.
 They are more important here than anywhere I have lived before: London, New York, Antwerp, Tel Aviv, Jerusalem.
 I live well here and after all these years am still charmed from time to time, especially at Christmas.
 When the city lights up, it is especially beautiful.

 [I tell young musicians] the biggest aim is to make your living, because nobody will do it for you.
 Life is good in Vienna and there are many opportunities, and a big history of music.
 This can also create the danger of becoming comfortable.
 Most truly artistic people I know are never totally satisfied, so sometimes you end up choosing what you get.
 Don’t lose yourself, keep your ideals, and don’t do what you don’t want to do.

 Composer, keyboardist, arranger, music producer, and educator Miguel Kertsman was born in Recife, Brazil.
 He studied at the Berklee College of Music in Boston, worked and lived in New York, London, and Chicago, and cherishes the rich cultural life of Vienna where he and his family currently reside.